LarsHD44/Jarvis/README.md

 # Problems
 If you have some Problems or Bugs please send me an email to *industries.thurner@gmail.com* and if its possible a Screenshot of the Problem, to help me fix this.

+# Commands
+Here is a list of commands that you can say: